Join

 Let us know here

 Grade II* Elizabethan manor house set in the Shropshire hills with stunning views over Wenlock Edge.
-Oak-panelled reception rooms contain many interesting artefacts including Jacobean woodwork and friezes, unique fireplaces and fascinating family heirlooms.
-There is documented information on the excavation of a Roman villa on the estate carried out by Frances Stackhouse Acton in the nineteenth century.
+Oak-panelled reception rooms contain many interesting items including Jacobean woodwork and friezes, unique fireplaces and fascinating family heirlooms.
+There are also artefacts from a Roman villa excavated nearby in the nineteenth century.

-The Acton family are restoring parts of the house, gardens and woodland.
-The basic layout of the gardens and much of the planting from 1807 is still represented in the lawns, ancient trees, archery ground, former flower garden, walled garden and secret garden, (known as the Rock or Quarry Garden).
-The house is adjacent to the Acton Scott Historic Working Farm, as seen on Victorian Farm, which was the brainchild of Mr Thomas Stackhouse Acton (d 2020).
+The Acton family maintains the house, gardens and woodland.
+The basic layout of the gardens from 1807 is still represented in the lawns, ancient trees, archery ground, and Secret Rock Garden.
+The house is adjacent to Acton Scott Heritage Farm, as seen on Victorian Farm.
+The farm was the brainchild of Mr Thomas Stackhouse Acton (d 2020) and is now a registered charity.
 Mrs Lucy Acton (d 2019) left a comprehensive account of the history of Acton Scott Hall, the Estate and family members in the form of unpublished books.
 They offer a wonderful insight into the past of this tranquil and timeless gem.

-Enjoy a guided tour of the house and grounds led by members of the Acton family.
-The house tour includes part of the basement, with servants’ bells on display, and an exhibition room laid out according to the theme of each tour; the conservatory, drawing room, library and justice room on the ground floor, plus the hallway with Jacobean carving on the stairs.
-Some tours will include the Oak Room bedroom on the first floor, with fine carvings in the 17th-century wall panels and the bed.
-The tour of the grounds includes lawns and woodland paths to the secret Rock Garden.
+Enjoy a guided tour of the house and grounds led by Francis and Alison Acton.
+The house tour includes part of the basement, the conservatory, Drawing room, Library and Justice Room on the ground floor.
+Some tours will include the Oak Room bedroom on the first floor with its Jacobean bed.
+The tour of the grounds includes lawns and woodland paths to the Secret Rock Garden and Hornbeam Avenue.

 Tours that are scheduled will be listed below.
 If none are scheduled yet, please check back later, or find other tours you might enjoy on our tours listing page here.